demisto/content/Packs/SentinelOne/Integrations/SentinelOne-V2/README.md

 ### sentinelone-get-agent
 ***
-Returns details of an agent, by agent ID.
+Returns the details of an agent according to the agent ID.

 #### Base Command